 Paprika is typically divided into three types – sweet (basic paprika), hot, and smoked.
 Paprika is created by grinding dried pepper into a powder and it varies in flavor, heat levels, and color depending on the type of peppers used to make it.

 Peppercorns are berries grown on trees in tropical regions of the world.
-Their flavor and color greatly depend on time of harvest, ranging from pink and fruity to green and tart to black and spicy.
+Their flavor and color greatly depend on the time of harvest, ranging from pink and fruity to green and tart to black and spicy.
 Whole peppercorns produce optimum potency when ground just before use.

 Poppy seeds can be used whole or ground, but whole seeds should always be lightly toasted before adding them to uncooked foods such as salads to strengthen their flavor and aroma.

 Available in many forms, salt is obtained from one of two different sources: mining or evaporating from seawater.
-Salt suppresses bitter flavors can enhance sweet, sour, and savory flavors.
+Salt suppresses bitter flavors and can enhance sweet, sour, and savory flavors.
 Its flavor will not evaporate or dissipate during cooking, so it should be added to food carefully.

 Sesame seeds come in two colors: white and black.
 Black sesame seeds are unhulled and richer in flavor while white sesame seeds are hulled and slightly milder.
 The two can be used interchangeably in recipes, but generally black is recommended for lighter dishes to provide visual contrast as well as with dishes with stronger spices since their white counterpart may be overpowered.

 Star anise is derived from the dried, unripe fruit of a small tree native to China and is popular in Asian cuisine.
-It can be added to recipes whole, crushed, or ground and should be used sparingly as just a little is needed bring flavor to an entire dish.
-If cooked whole, the pods should not be eaten; however they can still add a decorative accent to your dish.
+It can be added to recipes whole, crushed, or ground and should be used sparingly as just a little is needed to bring flavor to an entire dish.
+If cooked whole, the pods should not be eaten; however, they can still add a decorative accent to your dish.

 Native to India and southern Indonesia, turmeric is derived from the root of a perennial plant in the ginger family.
 Turmeric is almost always used in powdered form, which allows it to easily disperse in any recipe and impart its distinguishing color throughout the dish.
 Turmeric also has natural anti-inflammatory properties and is a popular ingredient in many health foods and beverages.